mbr/tinyrpc/README.rst

 -------------

 You'll quickly find that ``tinyrpc`` has more documentation and tests than core code, hence the name.
-See the documentation for more details, especially the Structure-section to get a birds-eye view.
+See the documentation at
+<https://tinyrpc.readthedocs.org> for more details, especially the
+Structure-section to get a birds-eye view.

 .. _jsonrpc: http://www.jsonrpc.org/